EricHsia7/darkify-extension/README.md

 * Exclude images unwanted to invert.
 * Keep colors normal.
 Red would be red, green would be green, blue would be blue.
 And you can use it without learning new tricks[^1].

-[^1]: "new tricks" is derived from "you can't teach an old dog new tricks".
+[^1]: "New tricks" is derived from the saying "You can't teach an old dog new tricks."
+It means you can use websites in the ways you are used to.

 ## Roadmaps
 * More customized options.